 Deciding to reduce your asking price is never an easy one.
-But if your home has been languishing on the market for some time, it’s one you should consider.
+But if your home has been languishing on the market for 120 days or more, it’s one you should consider.
 At present, the NYC real estate market is going through a buyer’s market.
 That means you can’t afford to overprice and the coming months are expected to see more price drops as sellers try to stand out from the competition.
 Here’s what to know when considering reducing your asking price.

 Table of Contents